shorebirdtech/docs/docs/guides/multiple_deployment_tracks/ios.md

 # Multiple Deployment Tracks

 This guide will walk through how to setup an app in which there are 2 deployment tracks: `internal` and `stable`.
-It will cover how to validate a patch on the internal track and then promote the patch to the stable track on Android.
+It will cover how to validate a patch on the internal track and then promote the patch to the stable track on iOS.

 ## Prerequisites